Swedeling/AI-ML-projects/README.md

 # Portfolio
-In this repo you can see my IT projects
+In this repo you can see my IT projects.